jorgemf/kaggle_redefining_cancer_treatment/README.md

 We use this model to test how the length of the sequences affect the performance.
 We test sequences with the first 1000, 2000, 3000, 5000 and 10000 words.
 We want to check whether adding the last part, what we think are the conclusions of the paper, makes any improvements, so we also tested this model with the first and last 3000 words.

-The output of the RNN network is followed by a full connected layer with 128 hidden neurons and reul activation and another full connected layer with a softmax activation for the final prediction.
-In case of the model with the first and last words, both outputs are concatenated and used as input to the first fully connected layer.
-This set up is used for all the RNN models to make the final prediction.
+The output of the RNN network is concatenated with the embeddings of the gene and the variation.
+This concatenated layer is followed by a full connected layer with 128 hidden neurons and relu activation and another full connected layer with a softmax activation for the final prediction.
+In case of the model with the first and last words, both outputs are concatenated and used as input to the first fully connected layer along with the gene and variation.
+This set up is used for all the RNN models to make the final prediction, except in the ones we tell something different.

 The combination of the first and last words got the best results as we will see below, and was the configuration used for the rest of the models.